 NEOCLASSICAL PHYSICS AND QUANTUM GRAVITY

-A year ago, January 2018, I began developing a toy model or narrative of nature that surpasses general relativity, quantum mechanics, and modern physics.
-I aimed at parsimony, with an intuition that Maxwell’s equations might rule over all and that Einstein’s spacetime concept might be based upon physical particles.
+A year ago, January 2018, I began developing a model and narrative of nature that now surpasses general relativity, quantum mechanics, and modern physics in its understanding of nature.
+I aimed at parsimony, with an intuition that Maxwell’s equations might rule over all and that Einstein’s spacetime concept might be based upon a physical æther of particles.

 One concern was the force of gravity.
 I simply did not believe gravity was a force at a distance through a vacuum, even a roiling quantum vacuum.

-Other than at the extremes of temperature, every spoonful of the universe is permeated by a superfluid that implements Einstein’s spacetime.
-All matter is bathed in the temperature (energy), of the superfluid.
-You, me, earth, stars, ingested matter in black holes – each in different temperature soup.
+Other than at the extremes of temperature, every spoonful of the universe is permeated by a particulate æther that implements Einstein’s spacetime.
+All matter is bathed in the energy, of the æther.
+You, me, earth, stars, ingested matter in black holes – each in different temperature æther.

-As the superfluid soup cools and decays, its two fundamental particles electrino ε- and positrino ε+, each 1/6 charge, cluster into standard model particles, with various behaviors partially described in the 2018 Particle Data Book, aka PDG*.
+As the spacetime æther cools and decays, its two fundamental immutable Planck sphere particles, the electrino ε- and positrino ε+, at minus and plus 1/6 charge respectively, cluster into standard model particles, with various behaviors partially described in the Particle Data Book, aka PDG*.

-Standard matter exchanges energy with local superfluid particles, causing the superfluid temperature to increase.
-Via convection, hotter superfluid gravitates towards other clumps of hot superfluid according to the steepest temperature gradient.
+Standard matter exchanges energy with local spacetime æther particles, causing the spacetime æther energy to increase.
+In a mechanism similar to an AC current the energy is passed along in a wave.
+Standard matter-energy gravitates towards higher energy spacetime æther according to the steepest energy gradient.
 This is the force of gravity.

 Maxwell’s equations rely upon the electric permittivity and magnetic permeability of space.
 Contrary to popular belief, permittivity and permeability are NOT constants.
-They vary based upon superfluid temperature (energy).
+They vary based upon spacetime æther energy.

-Superfluid gets hotter (gains energy) as a function of the density of nearby matter.
-To enable the increased energy storage, the permittivity and permeability of the superfluid increases.
+Spacetime æther gains energy as a function of the density of nearby matter.
+To enable the increased energy storage, the permittivity and permeability of the spacetime æther increases.
 This causes the effects that general relativity such as curvature, refraction (lensing), gravitational redshift, space contraction, and time dilation.

-A Planck plasma may form in the core of a supermassive black hole.
-Under some conditions the plasma may emit via jet or rupture.
-This standard-matter recycling process via galactic center SMBH is a cause of galaxy rotation curves.
+A closely packed Planck scale structure can form in the core of a supermassive black hole.
+Under some conditions the Planck core may emit via jet or rupture.
+This standard-matter recycling process via the galactic center SMBH is one of several new galaxy dynamics that may be a cause of galaxy rotation curves.

-It’s fascinating how photon energy packets flow and curve through the superfluid at local speed of light c, which is not a constant, but is in fact determined by local permittivity and permeability which are a function of superfluid temperature (energy).
+It’s fascinating how photon energy packets flow and curve through the spacetime æther at local speed of light c, which is constant in the Riemannian coordinates of the æther, but is in fact variable in the Euclidean geometry of fundamental space and determined by local permittivity and permeability which are a function of spacetime æther energy.

 J Mark Morris : San Diego : California : January, 2019 : v1